Yanis002/F3DEX3/docs/Documentation/Design Tradeoffs.md

   to hold state during some display list macros which are actually two 8-byte commands.
 This change is not noticeable when using standard GBI commands, only if something highly custom has been set up.
+- `SPTexture` and `SPFogFactor` state is corrupted when loading and returning from another microcode (S2DEX).
+In F3DEX2, it would be reinitialized to default values; in F3DEX3, it is left as garbage values.